FranciscoKloganB/bookshelf/INSTRUCTIONS.md

 page load metric by Google Lighthouse, in favor of time to `Largest Meaningful Paint`.

+During the first extra credit and, knowing that our users are likely to go to `AuthenticatedApp` component in a relatively short time.
+We opt to prefetch that component (lazily and asynchronously) using `Webpack Magic Comments` (_thisfunctionality also exists in other bundlers_).
+By employing this technique we lazily load the `UnauthenticatedApp` component if and only if the user requires it and we always lazily load the `AuthenticatedApp` component in the background, even if the user is first going to the `UnauthenticatedApp` part.
+Like this, we still retain the benefits of coad spliting and get faster page loads, but once the user register or logs in we are also able to fetch meaningful data (books and possibly others) much faster, since the `AuthenticatedApp` component will be cached in the browser by the time `React.lazy` attempts to fetch it! :)

 ## Background

 One of the most common performance problems web applications face is initial